sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 Training set 52.00244 2259.017 1487.412 -866.918 897.8833 0.7558027 0.03421496
 ```

 The model diagnostics calculated above from the *summary* function will be useful later when comparing the performance of alternative forecasting models.
-Next, we will check the residual diagnostics of our ARIMA(0,1,1) model and see if they are random and behave like white noise.
+Next, we will check the residual diagnostics of our ARIMA(0,1,1) model to see if they are random and behave like white noise.

 **ϵ<sub>t</sub> ∼ WN(0,σ<sup>2</sup>)**